African Rhino Facts – How Much Do You Know?

 The rhino population is under constant threat from poachers.
 The population is bouncing back from a dire low point in the ’90s, but a poaching uptick has sadly slowed progress.

-The World Wildlife Fund, which sponsored the rhino airlifting project above, and the African Wildlife Foundation do an incredible amount to protect rhino.
+The African Wildlife Foundation (AWF) does an incredible amount to protect rhino.

 Moreover, tourists contribute huge amounts to Tanzania’s conservation efforts.
 Tanzania National Parks (TANAPA) manages all local rhino populations, and it funds activities solely through tourism revenue!
 That revenue comes from conservation and park usage fees, and a whopping 75% of park users are tourists from overseas.